Can you just re-use my medical forms from a previous camp-year?

 Can you recommend area housing options?

-There is the Rutgers University Inn and Conference Center (walking distance to campus; free bus service to downtown New Brunswick), as well as the East Brunswick Hilton (requires transportation to campus).
+We recommend the Rutgers University Inn and Conference Center (walking distance to campus; free bus service to downtown New Brunswick), and the East Brunswick Hilton (requires transportation to campus).

 What time and where is drop off for commuters the first day of the RSJI (Sunday)?